npc227/GrowYourGardenCSE264/Server/SERVER_README.md

 ## POST ROUTES
 ### /users
-Adds a user to the database and returns the user created and a little message *EXAMPLE JSON:*
+Adds a user to the database and returns the user created and a message with user id.
+The user will have to login after maing their account.
+*EXAMPLE JSON:*
 `{
     "username":"creative_username",